 COMPETITION ENTRANCE FEE:

 Major credit cards are accepted.
-Payment is required at the time of application submission (Click on "Apply Now" button to proceed).
+Payment is required at the time of application submission (Click on "Apply Online" button to proceed).

 Winners will be notified by Friday, May 1st, 2020.

-Applicants chosen as winners are given their debut performance in Weill Recital Hall at Carnegie Hall as the First Prize.
+Applicants chosen as First Prize Winners are given their debut performance in Weill Recital Hall at Carnegie Hall as the First Prize.
 One winner will be chosen in each division.

 "The Business of Music"